 Master’s and doctoral students within the Graduate School:

-You should have received an email from Graduate Student Life regarding Graduate Student Orientation; please check your spam folder if you have not yet seen it, or email firstname.lastname@example.org to receive it again.
+You should have received an email from Graduate Student Life regarding Graduate Student Orientation; but the link to the recorded session is above.

 Professional students in Mendoza College of Business, the Law School, and the ESTEEM program: